GlobalAICommunity/Workshop-VisualInterfaceAzureMLSWine/README.md

 #### Deploy the Web Service

-The final step would be de deployment of the model.
+The final step would be the deployment of the model.
 Just click on the Deploy Web Service at the bottom of the window, and you are done!
 Well, almost.
 For the deployment, you need to create a compute with the type “Kubernetes Service”.

 ![Testing the web service](docsimages/testingWebservice.png)